aharlap/anti-o-org-eval/README.md

     pandoc instructions.md -o instructions.pdf --latex-enging=xelatex

+The YAML header block includes commented options for letter ouptut, default is tarot-sized booklet.
+It can be subsequently converted to png using imagemagick:

+    convert -density 300 -quality 85 instructions.pdf instructions.png

 The cards are built using illustrator external files for variables and the Variable Importer from Silly-V, [https://github.com/Silly-V/Adobe-Illustrator/tree/master/Variable%20Importer](https://github.com/Silly-V/Adobe-Illustrator/tree/master/Variable%20Importer).
 An excellent tutorial is available at [http://hypertransitory.com/blog/2015/04/26/illustrator-variable-data/](http://hypertransitory.com/blog/2015/04/26/illustrator-variable-data/).